kaleigh-west/DS4002_Project3/README.md

 # DS4002_Project3
-## This repository contains the dataset, EDA, and CNN model used to classify our brain tumor dataset.
+## This repository contains the scripts, outputs, and documentation used to explore and classify a brain tumor MRI image dataset using exploratory data analysis and a MobileNetV2-based CNN model.
 ## Software and Platform
 This project was developed and tested using the following  environment: